PTSD Recovery Program (temporarily suspended during COVID travel restrictions)

-This 10-session telehealth live video program has been developed to help veterans, first responders and others who suffer from the effects of PTSD and now need help to lead a life free from anxiety, stress and depression.
+This 2-week residential program has been specifically developed to help veterans and first responders who suffer from the effects of PTSD and now need help to lead a life free from anxiety, stress and depression.

 You may have noticed that you have changed.
 You are not the same.
 You may have felt it yourself and you may have heard from your loved ones, “You’ve changed”.
 There are five ways that you have been transformed as a result of your tour of duty or other traumatic experience.

 Physically, your body feels different and reacts in a different way than before.

 Emotionally you have transformed.
 You have different emotions and deal with them in different ways than before.

 What you think and how you think have transformed.
 You spend more time thinking about threat assessments, potential danger in normal civilian places, and are thinking about your surroundings in ways you didn't previously.

 Socially you have changed.
 You don't tolerate or trust the relationships and relaxation that you used to.

 Spiritually you have changed.
 Your beliefs, spirituality, faith in people, sense of fairness in life, and trust in goodness in people or in life has transformed.